Blossom Twins: Total Nonstop Action Wrestling (2012–2014)

 In 2012, it was announced that The Blossom Twins were to be participants in the Challenge TV reality show TNA Wrestling: British Boot Camp, alongside Rockstar Spud and Marty Scurll as contestants competing for a contract with Total Nonstop Action Wrestling.
 The show began airing on 1 January and ended on 22 January 2013.
 In the third episode, The Blossoms Twins were seen at the Hall of Fame ceremony with Marty Scurll.
 In the final episode, The Blossom Twins faced Gail Kim and Madison Rayne to prove to Hulk Hogan and Dixie Carter they deserve the win, but Rockstar Spud was chosen as the winner of the show's first season.

 The Blossoms returned on the 14 February 2013 episode of Impact Wrestling, teaming with Marty Scurll against Gail Kim, Tara and Jessie in a six-person mixed tag team match.
 The match ended after Kim pinned one of the twins to get the victory for her team.
 On the first episode of TNA Backstage Pass in a in-ring segment with Dixie Carter, it was confirmed that The Blossoms were signed to a contract.
 Hannah would take part in the One Night Only events, taking part in both Knockout Knockdown and TNA World Cup of Wrestling as part of Team UK.
 In the Knockout Knockdown event, where she defeated Taeler Hendrix and Sojournor Bolt in a triple threat match advancing to a battle royal which was won by Gail Kim.
 In the TNA World Cup of Wrestling event, she was defeated by Team International's Lei'D Tapa.

 On the 14 November episode of Impact Wrestling, Hannah made her return, answering TNA Women's Knockout Champion Gail Kim's open challenge though in a losing effort.

 On 7 January 2014, the twins announced they were taking time off of wrestling, thus announcing their departures from TNA.

 Other media

 The Blossom Twins made an appearance on A League of Their Own, where they wrestled comedian Micky Flanagan.
 Lucy's debut romance novel How to Bake a New Beginning was released for pre-orders in September 2018.

 Personal lives

 Both the Knott twins work as teaching assistants in a primary school in Stockport, Greater Manchester.
 The twins are known for handing out homemade cupcakes to the audience prior to matches.

-Kelly is married to Chris Sharpe, a professional wrestling referee who works for WWE.
+Kelly is married to Chris Sharpe.
 Lucy was married to Chris Silvio, a former OVW wrestler.